pxanthopoulos/DB-Project/README.md

 # Elidek-Database

-This is a project for the Databases class (6th semester, ECE NTUA, 2022).
+This is a team project for the Databases class (6th semester, ECE NTUA, 2022).
 It is a full stack application for an organization that funds and controls research projects in Greece.
 For a more detailed description see the "project-requirements" folder (in Greek).

 <h3> Project Team 72 (el19068, el19084, el19171) </h3>